 6. Buy with your heart or your brain?

-I’m not sure about you, but when it comes to cars my heart always wins.
-I’ll go into the buying process with a plan and a budget, but during my searching process, I will find something that’s about 10% over budget and more importantly my wife doesn’t like.
-A few days later it’s on my drive and I’m buying my wife flowers!
+I’m not sure about you, but when it comes to buying cars my heart always wins.
+I’ll go into the buying process with a plan and a budget, but during my search process, I will find something that’s about 10% over budget and more importantly my wife doesn’t like it.

-But for others, it’s all about the heart.
+But for others, it’s only ever about the heart.
 I call this the F40 Phenomenon.
 The Ferrari F40 was launched in 1987 and was the hypercar of its day.
 By modern standards, it’s not quick, and Ferrari California will out-accelerate it.

 The F40 is an expensive car to maintain, with strange service items like the fuel tanks needing to be changed periodically.
-They are not even rare with well over 1,000 examples being made.
+They are not even rare with well over 1,000 examples having been made.
 For years the prices of F40s fell to $100k-200k as the more modern stuff was preferred.
-In theory, they should be mid valued in the Ferrari price range.
+In theory, they should be mid-valued in the Ferrari price range.